gillianbc/knitting/Stripy Soft Sweater.md

 **6000 Pullover Possibilities**
 Saddle shoulders, knitted flat, square neck with mitred corners.
 Bottom up.
 Finished hip 44”.
 Will follow size L for gauge 3.5.
 For sleeves, I'll do size 1X for my fat arms.
+I want it to be 27" long from shoulder to hem;  about 15.5" from armpit to hem.
+It's 3" longer than in the book.

 **Body**
 Cast on 74 sts using the COWYAK cast on method  [Tech Knitter](http://techknitting.blogspot.com/2007/10/cowyak-waste-yarn-method-of-provisional.html)